 - Historic preservation and rehabilitation of historic transportation facilities.

-- Vegetation management practices in transportation rights-of-way to improve roadway safety, prevent against invasive species and provide erosion control.
+- Vegetation management practices in transportation right of way to improve roadway safety, prevent against invasive species and provide erosion control.

 - Any environmental mitigation activity

-- Safe Routes to School program (must be within two miles of a school K thru 8 to be eligible):
+- Safe Routes to School program (must be within 2 miles of a school K through 8 to be eligible):

 - Noninfrastructure-related activities to encourage walking and bicycling to school.